 The Extended System Configuration Data (ESCD) contain information about non-PnP devices.
-It also holds the complete record of how the system was configured the last time is was booted.
+It also holds the complete record of how the system was configured the last time it was booted.
 Select [Yes] if you want to clear these data during the Power-On-Self-Test (POST).
-Configuration options: [Disabled] [Enabled]
+Configuration options: [No] [Yes]